 Living & working in Camphill

 Young people often join a Camphill community for a short period.
 They give valuable help in the running of households, craft workshops, the working of the land and educational activities.
-More permanent and experienced co-workers form the 'core', accepting responsibility for all aspects of life within the community.

-But for everyone in the community the basic impulse is that members work together to build a healing environment that encourages each person to develop his or her full potential.
+For everyone in the community the basic impulse is that members work together to build a healing environment that encourages each person to develop his or her full potential.